Khunkurisu/CosmereCharacterCreator/CONTRIBUTING.md

 1. Clone the repository somewhere *other than your Foundry data directory*.
 2. Run `npm install`.
 3. Find your Foundry 'Data' folder and copy it to your clipboard.
-4. Run `npm run link` and paste in the location.
+4. Run `npm run link` (requires admin elevation) and paste in the location.
 5. Run `npm run build:pack` after making any changes code-side.
 6. Run `npm run unpack` after making any compendium changes in Foundry.